Juveria-Dalvi/Relational-Database-beta-FreeCodeCamp/README.md

 <ul>
 <li>You should create a database named universe ✔️</li>

 <li>Be sure to connect to your database with \c universe.
-Then, you should add tables named galaxy, star, planet, and moon</li>
+Then, you should add tables named galaxy, star, planet, and moon ✔️</li>

 <li>Each table should have a primary key ✔️</li>